-The development of new technologies and generation of information with the potential for such misuse is referred to here as "dual use" research.
+The development of new technologies and the generation of information with the potential for benevolent and malevolent purposes are referred to in this report as "dual use research."
 This dual use quality is inherent in a significant portion of life sciences research.
 In fact, it can be argued that virtually all life sciences research has dual use potential.
-For our purposes, we use the term "dual use research" to refer in general to legitimate life sciences research that has the potential to yield information that could be misused to threaten public health and safety and other aspects of national security such as agriculture, plants, animals, the environment, and materiel.
-Later in this document we will describe a subset of dual use research that has the highest potential for generating information that could be misused, and we refer to this subset as "dual use research of concern."
+Later in this report, we describe a subset of dual use research that has the highest potential for generating information that could be misused, which we call "dual use research of concern."